Leyte, Philippines - Mahanagdong, 1998

 One thing being around Dr. Bob, he always had the latest and greatest computer stuff.

 I understand Dr. Bob is in partial retirement now and hosts some local parades.
+Good for him.

 Jack Fruit